 Children have the right to be safe, and feel safe, always.
 It is important that we take their concerns seriously and address them appropriately.
 Feeling respected and listened to can support children to feel confident bringing their worries – of any size – to you.
-National Child Protection Week (4-10 September 2022) provides a great opportunity to start conversations between children and families about feeling safe.
+National Child Protection Week (3-9 September in 2023) provides a great opportunity to start conversations between children and families about feeling safe.

 We all know that children can ask some tricky questions.
 No doubt we’ve all been caught off-guard and had to think quickly to find the answer to a big question!
 Safety is an important theme to proactively introduce into discussions with your child.
 So, how do we address this in a meaningful way?

 Remind your child that they can talk to you about anything that worries them

 Encourage them to always come to you with any concerns, whether it be big or small.
 Remember – what is small to adults can be very big to a child.
 This helps to build trust and sets the path for open and honest conversations.
 It allows a child to feel they have a safe place to share their worries.

 Ask your child to identify trusted adults they can turn to if they feel upset or worried

 Making a list of trusted people is valuable in opening a conversation about unsafe situations, and who your child can always rely on.
 Make sure these adults know they are on your child’s list.
 These people may come from both within, and outside of, your family.